nikans/codebasehq-telegram-bot/README.md

 - [x] Register CodebaseHQ account automatically with API-key
 - [x] Installer
 - [ ] Add bot to groups
-- [ ] Configure which notifications user'd like to receive
+- [ ] Configure which notifications the user would like to receive